-Industry Representatives must have read and become familiar with the Guidelines, in particular the Program's objectives prior to commencing their first assessment.
+Industry Representatives must have read and be familiar with the Guidelines, in particular the Program's objectives prior to commencing their first assessment.

-The role of an Industry Representative is to provide grant application assessment services (the Services) to OFTA.
+The role of an Industry Representative is to provide grant application assessment services (the Services) to the Department.
 Applications will be assessed against the published assessment criteria.
-Industry Representatives will be provided with a guide to assessing applications relevant to the program.
-These assessments are used to assist OFTA in formulating funding recommendations in the context of Australian Government priorities and existing resources.
+You will be provided with a guide to assessing applications relevant to the program.
+These assessments are used to assist the Department in formulating funding recommendations in the context of Australian Government priorities and existing resources.
 When undertaking assessments, Industry Representatives will draw on their industry experience and expert advice.

-The Agreement commences on [insert date, or "the day the last party executes the letter of Agreement"] and ends on [INSERT], unless earlier terminated.
+The Agreement commences on the day the last party executes the letter of Agreement and ends on 30 June 2023 unless earlier terminated.
 Industry Representatives are expected to provide their Services as required during the term of the Agreement.
 Applications will be allocated to Industry Representatives on an ad hoc basis, dependent on the Industry Representative's availability and as the demand under the program requires.
-It is expected there will be one funding round per year, and the number of applications assigned to Industry Representatives for each round may vary.
+The number of applications assigned to Industry Representatives for each round may vary.